jshaw86/terraform-gke/README.md

 4. Create New Project: Run: `make create-project` , skip this step if you already have a project created and associated to billing.

-5. Create Service Account: Run: `make create-tf-service-account`
+5. Create Service Account: Run: `make create-tf-service-account`.

 6. Install Terraform binary: Run: `make install-tf` , skip this step if you already have terraform installed.